This post was contributed by Melany Marangabassa.

 I come from a country called Mozambique, a compassionately alluring country in Southern Africa (on top and to the right of South Africa), with the best chicken and shrimp you’ll ever eat in your life.
 We speak Portuguese back home which honestly, apart from Brazilian Portuguese, is the best Portuguese you’ll ever hear.
 Sure, the base is Portuguese for Portugal but it’s nowhere near as uptight.
 It’s extremely witty, amusingly vulgar and mng (short for maningue which means yes, very, RIGHT!), and I know all in one will be a part of your everyday vocabulary once you visit.
 Contrary to popular belief, the media and white supremacy, my country and neither all of the other countries in Africa are made of just poverty.
 Sure, poverty is a major concern but it’s also an alarming issue amongst several developed countries.

-It’s a hot (seriously, average temperature is 30), melting pot of different cultures, which bring so much diversity.
+It’s a hot (seriously, average temperature is 30), melting pot of different cultures, which brings so much diversity.
 But not to forget, our people, the Mozambicans.
 Apart from the food, we are the reason Mozambique is Mozambique.
 It’s a way of being… we can’t put it into a word.
 Why?
-Because our culture, music and food stems from Portugal, India, Southern Africa and Brazil – yet we have the capability to fuse them all together and to make it us.
+Because our culture, music, and food stem from Portugal, India, Southern Africa, and Brazil – yet we have the capability to fuse them all together and to make it us.

 Here are a few of the best things about Mozambique:

 Our food: Apart from our national food, which is f!@king amazing, we’ve re-invented many dishes from countries that hit our shores or TV screens.